movementlabsxyz/MIP/MIP/mip-34/README.md

 - **signatures aggregation**: we want to avoid sending large transcations to the L1 as it increases operational costs.
 How to aggregate signatures to send more compact messages/trasactions?
 - **delegation/weighted stakes**: a mechanism for validators to delegate their voting power to other validators.
 Ability for validators to stake different amounts (and use weighted stakes super-majority).
 - **commit to a sequence of L2-blocks**.
 The L2-finality certificate could be per block.
 However, on L1 we may want to commit to a sequence of blocks.
 This can be done by committing to the state root of the last block in the sequence or more complicated approaches using Merkle roots.
+- **involvement of DA layer**.
+Validators sent their votes or commitments to a DA layer off-L1.
+This ensures that votes remain available and can be used for potential slashing.
+This step should take O(1) second if we use a fast reliable mempool.

 <!--
 4. **Validation Procedures**: